cimo/Ms_cronjob/README.md

 ## Installation

-1. For the proxy, copy the xxx.crt file in "/application/tls/certificate/proxy/" folder before start the docker build.
+1. For the proxy, copy the xxx.crt file in "/file_share/certificate/proxy/" folder before start the build.

 2. For full build write on terminal: